CiscoDevNet/cjaas-widgets/CustomerJourney/README.md

-# CJaaS Customer Journey Widget
+# CJaaS Customer Journey Widget for devus2

 This widget uses the CJaaS API to display an individual customer's journey as a history of events.
 It first retrieves the complete event history from the tape endpoint and compiles toggles for all event types, and then subscribes to a live stream of new events so they appear in real time.
 This code can be used as is, or be starter code for your own Custom Widget.

 ## Customer Journey Widget Properties

-The CJaaS Profile Widget accepts specific properties to interact with the CJaaS API
+The CJaaS Profile Widget accepts specific properties to interact with the CJaaS API THIS version adheres to the endpoints at `https://cjaas-devus2.azurewebsites.net`

-`@prop stream-read-token`: SAS Token for reading stream API `@prop tape-read-token`: SAS Token for reading tape API `@prop profile-token`: SAS Token for POST operations on Profile endpoint `@attr base-url` : Path to the proper Customer Journey API deployment `@attr customer` : Customer ID used for Journey lookup `@attr user-search` : Toggles display of field to find new Journey profiles
+`@attr stream-read-token`: SAS Token for reading stream API `@attr tape-read-token`: SAS Token for reading tape API `@attr profile-token`: SAS Token for POST operations on Profile endpoint `@attr base-url` : Path to the proper Customer Journey API deployment `@attr customer` : Customer ID used for Journey lookup `@attr user-search` : Toggles display of field to find new Journey profiles